 BCBSNC Nutritional Counseling

 A nutrition counseling benefit is offered with our medical plan package.
-Plan participants can receive up to 6 visits with an in-network, registered dietitian (RD) at no cost and no copayment.
+Plan participants can receive unlimited visits with an in-network, registered dietitian (RD) at no cost and no copayment.
 Members simply need to call the BCBSNC Customer Service at 877.275.9787 or go online at BCBSNC to sign up for Member Health Partnerships and then set up a first meeting with the dietitian.

 Cindy Silver is an in-network provider of nutrition services for BCBSNC.
-With Blue Options healthcare benefit at BCBSNC, you are eligible for 6 or more individual counseling sessions with Cindy at no copay.
+With Blue Options healthcare benefit at BCBSNC, you are eligible for unlimited visits for individual counseling sessions with Cindy at no copay.
 To make use of your nutrition counseling benefit, simply contact Customer Service at BCBSNC at the phone number on the back of your insurance card.
 Then, call Cindy at 712-5239.
 It’s that easy!